It’s really easy to create a landing page.

 The most important goal of all landing pages is to drive action.

-writing a seductive headline that evokes curiosity.
+We already talked about writing a seductive headline that evokes curiosity.
 Next you need to write compelling copy.

 But, even if you craft a convincing copy, web users only scan your content.
 It’s the call to action that must grab them if you expect high conversion rates.

 So your CTA button should stand out and clearly explain the next step.
 Because if the user doesn’t click on the CTA button, your business is bound to fail.

 At CrazyEgg, I found that call to action copy related to the product invited more clicks.
 The words “Show me my heatmap” had a 20% higher CTR than “See plans & pricing.”

 My hypothesis for this behavior is that people want to see the next logical action of what I described on my landing page.
 And that is a heatmap and not plans.